- What is the Adventure Writing Academy?

 Adventure Writing Academy uses Google Classroom to create a virtual classroom and assign homework.
 Our discord server is also a popular student hangout.

 What dates are classes?

 Visit the Enroll Now page to see when classes meet.

 What if I can’t make it to class?

 Dates for the entire year are given in advance.
 We expect students to make it to class on time.
-However, if you know in advance that you can’t attend a specific date, and you’re in a course that has multiple sections, it may be possible to attend the session in a different section.
+However, if you know in advance that you can’t attend a specific date, and we happen to have another course running concurrently, it may be possible to attend the session in a different section.
 Email your instructor at least a month in advance if this is the case to make arrangements.
 Emergencies will be evaluated on a case by case basis.

 Ultimately, if three or more of the ten classroom sessions are missed, AWA will not feel confident allowing a student to enroll in more advanced courses in the program until missed sessions are made up.